-Juvenile Tanner crab recruitment was characterized by large interannual variability, with peaks and troughs occurring at roughly decadal intervals (Fig 1).
+Juvenile Tanner crab recruitment was characterized by large interannual variability, with peaks and troughs occurring at roughly decadal intervals (Figure 2).
 Longer periods in population cycles were observed prior to 2000, than in the following decades.
-Associated with this change in cycle periodicity, a statistically significant 7-year period negative autocorrelation observed prior to 2005 disappears afterwards (Figs 2a and 2b).
-Female abundance also displays periodic fluctuations, with peak abundances observed during the earlier years of the 1980s and 1990s, though magnitudes were reduced relative to juvenile estimates, particularly in more recent years (Fig. 3).
-An extreme abundance estimate for females was observed in 1983 (Figure 3).
+Female abundance also displays periodic fluctuations, with peak abundances observed during the earlier years of the 1980s and 1990s, though magnitudes were reduced relative to juvenile estimates, particularly in more recent years (Figure 2b).
+An extreme abundance estimate for females was observed in 1983 (Figure 2b).
 Given that this estimate far exceeded all other estimates, and was not reflected in the estimates for following years, it was concluded that it likely resulted from a sampling design issue.
 Consequently, this and the matching juvenile estimate were removed prior to conducting further analyses.
+Associated with the aforementioned change in juvenile recruitment periodicity, a statistically significant 7-year period negative autocorrelation observed prior to 2005 disappears afterwards (Figs 3a and 3b).

-A density-dependent S-R relationship is suggested by a curvilinear relationship between estimated juvenile abundance and reproductive females (Fig. 4).
-This is reinforced by a statistically significant Ricker stock-recruit relationship were observed in the corresponding GLS model (Table 2), with both productivity and density-dependent terms being significant, while autocorrelation was also notable (Table 2).
-Plots of the S-R residuals across time demonstrate a cyclical pattern that the S-R relationship does not capture, suggesting influence by an external factor within the environment (Fig. 4).
-Results for exploratory lag-2 yr and lag 4-yr models were similar to those for the primary lag-3 yr models (Table 3).
+A density-dependent S-R relationship is suggested by a curvilinear log recruits per spawner relationship (Figure 4).
+This is reinforced by a statistically significant Ricker stock-recruit relationship were observed in the corresponding GLS model (Table 3), with both productivity and density-dependent terms being significant, while autocorrelation was also notable (Table 5).
+Plots of the S-R residuals across time demonstrate a non-independent pattern in both linear and non-linear models that the S-R relationship does not capture, suggesting influence by an external factor within the environment (Fig. 4).
+Results for exploratory lag-2 yr and lag 4-yr models were similar to those for the primary lag-3 yr models (Table 5).
+Although the lag-2 yr model enjoyed a marginally superior AICc value compared to that for either the lag-3 or lag-4 model (Table 5), concerns about the biological plausibility of these crab being only 2 yrs old, and the otherwise similar nature of the models led to use of a lag-3 yr S-R relationship for further analyses.